partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 In the above example we were able to shard the data across multiple keys.
 However, if an individual value were to exceed 128KiB limit, you would need to implement an additional sharding strategy to split the value across multiple keys -- see [an example in the `y-partykit` storage adapter](https://github.com/partykit/partykit/blob/7f307216f33dbef8fb61963cac7ce88ce8e8f769/packages/y-partykit/src/storage.ts#L79C1-L97C2).

 :::caution[Thoughtful read-patterns]
-Given that each Party has a total of 128MiB RAM, we recommend thoughtful data read-patterns, which includes not reading vast amounts of data to memory when loading from `storage`.
+Given that each room has a total of 128MiB RAM, we recommend thoughtful data read-patterns, which includes not reading vast amounts of data to memory when loading from `storage`.
 :::

 ## Data access patterns